ezsystems/PlatformUIBundle/docs/design/template-addition-override.md

 To solve (or open doors to solve) those issues, the templates should be defined as YUI modules.
-This way the template can be added as a dependency of the view(s) which need(s) it and automatically loaded when it is needed.
+This way the template can be added as a dependency of the view(s) which need(s) it and it can be automatically loaded when required.

 Example: